 β Why is HTTP 301 Important in SEO?

 HTTP 301 redirects are crucial for maintaining the link equity and SEO value of a page when its URL changes.
 Without a 301 redirect, the change could confuse search engines and lose valuable traffic.
+They ensure that users and search engines are directed to the correct page, preserving the authority and ranking of the original URL.
+This is particularly important for websites undergoing rebranding, restructuring, or content updates.

 βοΈ How Does HTTP 301 Work?